Prayer and Contemplation Spaces on Campus

 Facilities for Washing before Prayer

-There are dedicated spaces in the St George’s Field Facility and at the Green Room.
+There are dedicated spaces at Cemetery Lodge and at the Green Room.
 Due to Health and Safety incidents, please use other facilities for hand washing only.

 Time for Prayer and Religious Observance